zng-ui/zng/TODO/Layout.md

 * Implement fill/justify in `wrap!`.
   - Panel can also add spacing?
 Maybe maximum row height of spacing, if it helps complete the row.

-## Min Constrains Reset

-* Review PxConstrains::min in every panel, should be zero?
-  - Can't be the min of the parent right?
-* What about widget child?

 ## Direction

 * Expand `LayoutDirection` to support vertical text, and to control the direction *rows* are added.